 - EPA Laws and Asbestos Regulations and local air pollution control district rules and regulations

 According to most readings of the NESHAPS asbestos rules, there is no end date for asbestos testing depending on the time of construction.
-That means that ANY renovation project involving demolition should have an asbestos inspection (asbestos survey).
+That means that ANY renovation project involving demolition should have an asbestos consultant perform an asbestos inspection.

-Air sampling for asbestos will not definitively tell whether there is asbestos in building materials.
+Air testing for asbestos will not definitively tell whether there is asbestos in building materials.
 Only sampling the material itself and analysis by an accredited laboratory can provide that answer.
 Air sampling may be useful if there is a general concern about asbestos in the air or a suspicion that asbestos work was performed.
-Air sampling should be performed after any known removal of asbestos materials and before re-occupancy.
+Air sampling should be performed after removal of asbestos materials and before re-occupancy of the impacted space.